Financial-Times/dotcom-reliability-kit/packages/crash-handler/README.md

 ### Migrating from Sentry

-The Reliability Kit crash handler is a replacement for Sentry's uncaught exception handling, which your app is likely using.
+The Reliability Kit crash handler is a replacement for Sentry's uncaught exception handling, which your app is likely to be using.
 You'll need to migrate away from Sentry in order to use this module.
-You can do so by:

-  1. Remove any references to [n-raven](https://github.com/Financial-Times/n-raven) in your codebase.
-You may be importing this module yourself, and if you do then `registerCrashHandler` will not work as expected.

-  2. If you're using n-express, it must be on [v26.3.0](https://github.com/Financial-Times/n-express/releases/tag/v26.3.0) or higher.
-This version of n-express introduces the ability to turn off Sentry.

-  3. Configure n-express to disable Sentry by setting the [`withSentry` option](https://github.com/Financial-Times/n-express#optional) to `false`.
-Find your n-express setup and add the option:

-      ```js
-      express({
-          withSentry: false
-      });
-      ```

-  4. Follow the instructions in the [usage guide](#usage) to set up Reliability Kit's crash handler.
+[We maintain a migration guide for this on Confluence](https://financialtimes.atlassian.net/l/cp/eeTWSAxe).

 ## Contributing